meta-company/makex/documents/source/checksums.md

 - The Task's required input files.
 - The unique and stable identifier of any of the Task's requirements which may be Tasks themselves.
 - The Task's Actions, and their arguments.
-- The Makex file in which the task was defined.
-Note: Any changes to this file will cause a task to become stale.
+- The Makex file in which the Task was defined.
+Note: Any changes to this file will cause a Task to become stale.
 - Any Environment variables _used_ in the Makex File.
 Environment variables which are used in a Makex file are recorded.

 If any of these change, the hash will change, and the Task will be re-executed.